petterh/textedit/docs/Chapter-7-Off-the-Launch-Pad.md

 ![Notepad](Chapter-7-Off-the-Launch-Pad-Figure6.bmp)

-**Figure 6: Notepad in Action.**
+**Figure&nbsp;6: Notepad in Action.**

 Parsing two consecutive file names as one doesn’t always work.
 Now what?
 Since TextEdit is an SDI app­li­ca­tion, we can only open one file per in­stan­ce.
 Unless you want to get bizarre, the only answer is to start more TextEdit in­stan­ces.
 The primary in­stan­ce of TextEdit (the one invoked by the shell) parses the parameter list and takes the first file name for its own.
 Then it starts a new in­stan­ce of itself, passing the remaining file name parameters to the new in­stan­ce.
 This starts a cascade of recursive invocations that bot­toms out when the final in­stan­ce gets but one file name, poor thing.

-Notepad treats the whole command line as a single file name, which may lead to the problem shown in Figure 6.
+Notepad treats the whole command line as a single file name, which may lead to the problem shown in Figure&nbsp;6.

 The problem here appears to be the second colon, which makes the file name syntactically invalid.
 Try it from the command line, omitting the offending syntax: